Conserved active information: Conclusion

-Second, a compelling extension of conserved active information concerns its potential role in evaluating artificial intelligence (AI) systems, particularly large language models (LLMs), and in the pursuit of artificial general intelligence (AGI).
-In search and optimization, LLMs leverage vast pre-trained knowledge to enhance performance on specific tasks, effectively increasing active information by biasing toward relevant targets \cite{DiazEtAl2025, HossjerDiazRao2022, HossjerDiazRao2025}.
-We conjecture that this often occurs within the "mild knowledge" regime identified in Theorem \ref{Regimes}, where $p<q<1-p$ and $\cain < 0$, indicating that the system becomes more disordered overall.
-Here, the apparent gains in $\cain(\sfT)$ stem from internal redistribution of probabilities---drawing on the programmer's embedded knowledge (e.g., training data curation and architecture design)---rather than a net infusion of order.
-In contrast, true AGI could be characterized by the machine's autonomous ability---not the programmer's---to transition into the ``strong knowledge'' regime ($q>1-p$ and $\cain>0$), where it imposes genuine order on the entire space by injecting problem-specific ``insights'' without external scaffolding.
-This jump to positive $\cain$ would signify self-generated conservation violations, akin to emergent creativity or adaptation in unexplored landscapes.
+Second, a compelling extension of CAI concerns its potential role in evaluating artificial intelligence (AI) systems, particularly large language models (LLMs), and in advancing understanding of artificial general intelligence (AGI).
+In search and optimization, LLMs leverage vast pre-trained knowledge to enhance performance on specific tasks, effectively increasing active information by biasing toward relevant targets \cite{DiazEtAl2025, HossjerDiazRao2022, HossjerDiazRao2026}.
+We conjecture that this often occurs within the reducible regime identified in the second row of Table \ref{tab:regimes}, where $\ain(\sfT)>0$ and $\cain > 0$, indicating that the system becomes more disordered overall.
+Here, gains in active information stem from internal redistribution of probabilities---drawing on the programmer's embedded knowledge (e.g., training data curation and architecture design)---rather than from a net injection of order.
+In contrast, true AGI could be characterized by the machine's autonomous ability---not the programmer's---to transition into the emergent regime ($q>1-p$ and $\cain <0$), where it imposes genuine order on the entire space by injecting problem-specific ``insights'' without external scaffolding.
+This jump to negative $\cain$ would signify self-generated information, akin to emergent creativity or adaptation in unexplored landscapes.